 The Oak Room 10 - 13 diners: The Farmhouse was the hunting ground for King Henry VIII and by candlelight it is easy to imagine the historic gatherings playing out underneath the antler chandelier.
 The Oak Room provides a memorable backdrop for any occasion, be that popping Nyetimber to celebrate that milestone birthday or indulging with friends in a 5-course tasting menu, paired with a wine flight curated by our specialist wine team.

 The Victorian Room 14-16 diners: Being the largest of our private dining rooms, it is the ideal space to gather for our Farm-to fork dining for up to 16 people.
 Why not end the night with one of our Flat White Martinis or our Farmhouse Cheese board coupled with a glass from our extensive range of Ports or digestives.

-Pre-order and deposits required for private dining, please contact firstname.lastname@example.org for menus.
+Pre-orders and deposits are required for private dining please contact

 Sherwin grew up on a farm in South Africa.
 His Mum was a home economics teacher, which meant that food was central to his way of life.
 Each day would start by preparing from scratch the food for the day, which is a routine he still works with today.
 He began cooking with his Mum at a very young age and his Grandfather instilled in him a great respect for food.
 He reared cattle, sheep and chickens on the family farm and has great admiration for farmers.
 Now being a chef allows him to work with farmers and local suppliers on a daily basis.
 He feels it is a way of continuing the family tradition, albeit from behind the stove rather than behind the wheel of a tractor.